I am standing at the top of the hill, ready to start my descent.

 While at college, I met a handsome, kind, intelligent athlete.
 We started dating at the end of my freshman year and remained a couple through our college careers.
 After four and a half years of study and work, I graduated with a Bachelor of Arts degree in English, with minors in French and women’s studies and a concentration in education.

 However, I still wanted to learn more, so I applied to an academically rigorous liberal arts college.
 I was accepted and was offered a graduate assistantship with the women’s center—which included a stipend and tuition remission.
 I was also employed at the library’s reference desk.
 For two years, I worked hard and studied harder.
-During those final six months, I spent many sleepless nights and shed my share of sweat and tears, researching and writing a nearly 200-page thesis that now serves as a great dust collector.
+During those final six months, I spent many sleepless nights and shed my share of tears, researching and writing a nearly 200-page thesis that now serves as a great dust collector.
 When all was said and done, I had earned a Master of Arts degree in English.

 I considered furthering my studies, applying to an Ivy League school for my doctorate.
 I was accepted into their English program (another acceptance letter I have stored in my keepsake box), but after much soul-searching, I decided that I should enter the “real world” instead and start paying off those darn student loans.